A non-exhaustive selection of different public engagement activities in DPAG.

 Helen Christian leads a Science parents network which runs science workshops at the primary school that her children attend.
 She also gives talks in her research area at secondary schools, offers work-experience placements to students from local state schools and leads a workshop in Medicine and Biomedical Science in the UNIQ Summer Schools for state school students.

-Stephanie Cragg's group recently hosted a group of Year 12 students.
-The students had the chance to learn about dopamine transmission and Parkinson's disease through short presentations, tours of the research laboratories and practical demonstrations of fast-scan cyclic voltammetry to monitor dopamine transmission in real-time.
+Stephanie Cragg's hosted a group of Year 12 Biology, Chemistry and Psychology students from Akeley Wood School, Buckingham.
+The group discussed their research in dopamine transmission and Parkinson's disease through short presentations, tours of the research laboratories and practical demonstrations of fast-scan cyclic voltammetry to monitor dopamine transmission in real-time.

 Deborah Goberdhan has the lead role in promoting and highlighting Outreach activities in DPAG.
 She is particularly interested in encouraging further participation in programmes within the university designed to inspire school children from a diverse range of backgrounds to apply to Oxford.
 She has been involved in events such as Soapbox Science and has also written a range of articles and blogs targeted at the general public.